 “The way I look at it, we’re not just entering the age of engagement, we’re in the age of intelligent engagement.
 Conversations need to be highly informed, personalized, and all based on data.”

-Using data to tear down walls
+use data-driven storytelling to tear down walls

 That brings Tim to his second major priority: data.
 “I truly believe every marketing challenge can be whittled down to a mathematical equation, whether it’s measuring customer sentiment or tracking conversions or weighing ROMI (return on a particular campaign).”

-Tim sees data-driven marketing as the answer to a lot of the historical disagreement and miscommunication between sales and marketing.
+Tim sees data-driven storytelling as the answer to a lot of the historical disagreement and miscommunication between sales and marketing.
 “Data can really eliminate a bunch of the he-said, she-said friction that has muddied sales and marketing relationships,” he says.

 “Data cuts through all that emotional bias and drives the right course of action.”
 At Citrix, Tim and his team have used real customer data to create what he calls “single points of truth” that guide decisions.
 “It’s like peeling back the layers of an onion.
 Once you begin to base your decisions on data, you can move the big boulders and find the small things you never knew existed.”